-Join Scott Gardner for an in-depth discussion in this video Auto Layout, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Auto Layout, part of iOS App Development: UI with Visual Tools.

 - Auto layout was first introduced for Mac in 2011 and then it was brought over to iOS the following year.
 It was a complete replacement to the springs and struts approach, providing a more dynamic way to layout more complex user interfaces.
 Instead of laying out views solely by individually defining their frames and positions on screen, auto layout looks at the relationships between attributes of views, such as their edges or widths and heights and defines equations, which are called constraints, that determine how they should be laid out.
 That's not to say that you can't explicitly set a view size.